 I met with a couple last week who was facing this very same issue.
 They had honey oak cabinets in their kitchen and honey oak trim throughout the entire home.
 I recommended that they use a creamy white or pale gold on the walls, which would be a drastic improvement from the stark builder’s white that they had been living with for eight years.
 For their kitchen backsplash, I suggested two options of marble subway tile, both of which included some golden veining.

-I think other colors that would look beautiful with honey oak are warm grays with green or bronze undertones.
-In bathrooms and bedrooms, blue-greens would also look lovely.
+Other colors that would look beautiful with honey oak are warm grays with green or bronze undertones.
+In bathrooms and bedrooms, blue-greens can also look lovely.
 Stay far away from any beiges with pink undertones.
 If you have a hard time understanding the undertone of a light neutral, look at the darkest swatch on the strip.
 You can usually see the base color more clearly.

 Do you have honey oak trim or cabinets in your home?
 If so, how did you embrace it?